weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 h=0 [A]

 We are now ready for the case n > 1.
-9.11 Definition Suppose E is an open set in R", f maps E into R", and x € E.
+9.11 Definition Suppose E is an open set in R", f maps E into R", and x  \in  E.
 If there exists a linear transformation A of R" into R™ such that

 (14) Jim x +B) - f(x) - 4h| =